hklish01/gitit/README.md

 ----------------------------

-will show you the file that was modified
+Modify index.html.
+Run git status.  will show you that file was modified  To revert back:

 $ git checkout index.html